 It's important to communicate clearly and concisely to let everyone know the current status of your company and your plans for moving forward.
 The best way to ensure consistency of your message is to appoint one individual to communicate across all media platforms.
 Ideally, this message should come from top management.

-Employees – Notify employees through social media, emergency notification systems, 800 numbers and company websites about any changes in business hours or office relocations.
-Remember, depending on the type of disaster, internet and phone lines may be down so the more ways you can get your message out, the better.
+Employees – Notify employees through emergency notification systems, social media, toll free numbers and company websites about any changes in business hours or office relocations.
+Remember, depending on the type of disaster, Internet and phone lines may be down so the more ways you can get your message out, the better.

 Government Agencies and Regulatory Authorities – You may need approvals for resuming occupancy or rebuilding after a disaster.
 You're not alone, so it's important to communicate regularly with state or municipal agencies to ensure your approvals are moving along.

 Sometimes damage to a building may not be apparent.
-It's crucial to ensure your facility is structurally stable and void of hazardous conditions before employees or customers return.
-Follow these simple steps before re-opening for business.
+It's crucial to ensure your facility is structurally stable and devoid of hazardous conditions before employees or customers return.
+These simple steps can help you re-open for business.

-If your facility is not yet ready to occupy, follow these steps to help facilitate any repairs or reconstruction:
+If your facility is not yet ready to occupy, these steps may help facilitate any repairs or reconstruction:

-Even though your building may pass all safety codes and your employees are physically able to return to work, there's an emotional toll that a disaster can take that may make it difficult to adjust.
+Even though your building may pass all safety codes and your employees are physically able to return to work, disasters can take an emotional toll that may make it difficult to adjust.
 Here are some tips to help your employees cope with post-disaster stress: